UKROC 2026

 This are black powder based motors and are single use, they come in packs of multiple up to a D12 (please note that the E and F Estes motors are not available to the UK market).
 These are typically 24mm in diameter for the D motor and cost effective if you are looking to cluster.

-These are a ammonium perchlorate composite propellant based motors in a single use form ranging from E to G in power.
-These are 24mm or 29mm in diameter.
-TIP: you don’t need to decide between the two sizes as you can always build to 29mm and use an adapter for use of the 24mm motors.
+These are a ammonium perchlorate composite propellant based motors in a single use form ranging from A to F in power.
+These are 18mm, 24mm or 29mm in diameter.
+TIP: you don’t need to decide between two sizes as you can always build to 29mm and use an adapter for use of the 24mm motors for example.

 Aerotech RMS